 - Anything else that isn’t included in your credit report

-Individual lenders each use their own guidelines in deciding whether or not to approve an application, but they will almost certainly give significant weight to your credit score.
+Individual lenders each use their own guidelines in deciding whether to approve an application, but they will almost certainly give significant weight to your credit score.

 - Get a copy of your free credit reports to check (and correct) any mistakes.

 - Get older credit accounts to remain open so they lengthen your credit history.

 - Try not to owe more than 25% of your available credit on each individual credit card.